Winter SALE!!! GET 10% OFF WITH CODE Autumn10

 A brilliant option for a minimalist cookhouse would be switching over to utensils, tools, and storage that serve more than one function.

-Paint Your Kitchen Walls: Is your kitchen looking drab?
+Is your kitchen looking drab?
 Try changing the shade of the wallpaper to a lighter one.
 Or color wash your kitchen with a vibrant color of your choice.
 Your kitchen will start looking bright and roomy.
 To add more life to your kitchen, change your bulbs to brighter ones to lighten up the room.

-Limited Storage Is The Golden Rule– Minimalism is the best approach, as storage will be a constant challenge when you have a small kitchen.
+Minimalism is the best approach, as storage will be a constant challenge when you have a small kitchen.
 Be mindful as to what you want to store in your kitchen.
 Hoarding is absolutely inexcusable.
 Don't overstock and only buy a sufficient amount of groceries.
 Plan your next shopping only as and when your stocked supplies get over.

-Hook Them All Up: The organization of your kitchen will be effortless with hooks installed.
+The organization of your kitchen will be effortless with hooks installed.
 Hooks are versatile organizers.
 Put them up in rows or in a line under the cabinets or wherever they'll fit.
 This will allow you to artistically decorate your kitchen.
 Cups, spoons, ladles, kitchen tools, pots, and pans- everything that has a handle can now be hung in your kitchen.
 Hang utensils used in groups and give each and every tool a chosen spot.
 This way, it'll be easy for you to come back for it whenever they are needed.

-Utilize Vertical Space: Go for tall vertical shelves.
+Go for tall vertical shelves.
 They are way better than the horizontal ones, which make your already small kitchen look more claustrophobic.
 If you ever build one, make sure that it reaches the top of the ceiling and makes most of the space.

 Store heavier and regularly used items on the bottom shelves.
 Use the upper ones for storing items that you will seldom use, like food warmers that you only need to bring down during the festive season.

-Pot Hotspot: If you are a pot-and-pan fan, it is time to adorn your small-scale kitchen by hanging them up onto the ceiling when not in use.
+If you are a pot-and-pan fan, it is time to adorn your small-scale kitchen by hanging them up onto the ceiling when not in use.
 This unassuming space is a savior for folks with less storage.
 Your pots and pans are just a grab away.
 Now that you stored them all above your head, you have cleared up ample space in your cabinets for storing other essentials.

-Customize the Corner: Corners are fabulous places for installing open floating shelves.
+Corners are fabulous places for installing open floating shelves.
 Pulses, spices, cookbooks, and even a houseplant can find a home on your open kitchen shelf.

-Clear Out the Countertop: Moving things out of the countertop space is an absolute necessity.
+Moving things out of the countertop space is an absolute necessity.
 The freer your counter space looks, the better you feel to be around in your kitchen.
 It is so relaxing to have sufficient space, especially in a small kitchen.
 A wall-mounted or door-mounted tiered hanging basket is an excellent alternative option for fruit-vegetable storage.

 Do not keep anything other than the bare necessities over the kitchen work surface.

-Maximize Cabinet Space: The cabinets in your small kitchen are a treasure in disguise.
+The cabinets in your small kitchen are a treasure in disguise.
 Think of all the ways to use the space they have to offer.
 Use under-cabinet storage racks or baskets inside the shelves to maximize the storage space, especially when you store small bottles or flat containers in them.

-Every Inch Counts: Ever wondered how to make the best use of the space under the lowermost shelf of your cabinet?
+Ever wondered how to make the best use of the space under the lowermost shelf of your cabinet?
 Simply slide in these incredible slide-in baskets designed for the purpose.
 These baskets allow you to have extra storage space without much ado.

 Install a Lazy Susan to make use of the unreached areas in your cabinets.

-Door Hangers: Organizers designed to be hung over the cabinets' door can be installed inside and outside.
+Organizers designed to be hung over the cabinets' door can be installed inside and outside.
 Baking supplies and sheets and bakeware like muffin pans and cake tins, which can use vertical storage, can be stowed inside.
 Pot and pan lids can be neatly tucked inside on these.
 Kitchen towels, cutting boards, and other similar items can be kept outside for easy reach.

-Stemware Holder: The under-cabinet stemware rack is an ingenious storage organizer to store your wine glasses.
+The under-cabinet stemware rack is an ingenious storage organizer to store your wine glasses.
 Install this intelligent rack under your shelves and keep your delicate glassware perfectly safe.
 This is one of the best storage solutions for a kitchen space that might not have been used otherwise.

-Free Up the Dining Table: Purge your dining table space and make it free of clutter.
+Purge your dining table space and make it free of clutter.
 Install a rustic-looking, wall-mounted, floating shelf with a towel or paper rack near the dining table.
 Now your jams, pickles, and other tabletop essentials can be moved into these shelves, which are pretty quickly accessible.

-Use Cabinet Sides: Where walls are unavailable, cabinet sides can be put to use by hanging your ladles, spoons, knives, and other tools just next to your prep area or your cooktop where they are near at hand.
+Where walls are unavailable, cabinet sides can be put to use by hanging your ladles, spoons, knives, and other tools just next to your prep area or your cooktop where they are near at hand.
 This unassuming spot is a super handy place to pick your things from on any day.

-Under The Sink Storage: The best things to store in this area are dishwashing liquids and other cleaning products.
+The best things to store in this area are dishwashing liquids and other cleaning products.
 In addition, it is an excellent spot for cleaning brushes and other cleaning equipment.
 The trash can, dishrags, and gloves are also good to go in here.
 A shelf will do the job impeccably well.

 Don't have a shelf and wondering what to do?
 No worries.
 Install a tension curtain rod and hang all your cleaning supplies like your spray bottles and brushes on it.